zoujiaqing/Signal-Server/README.md

   - ~~Fix Braintree (it's unhappy with `unset`)~~

+- Check out aqnouch's server setup guide and see if any of it is relavent to getting the server to be reachable on `localhost`

-- get the server to be reachable on `localhost`
+- Get the server to be reachable on `localhost`

 - Confirm that the current Redis setup functions for storing information